blcxtranslations/blcx/_translated/chapter-0044.md

 It immediately generated a heatwave.
 The five seals had already changed into over a dozen fireballs, screaming towards the Yan patriarch.

-Yan Tian Heng's face became gloomy.
+Yan TianHeng's face became gloomy.
 He did not think that the young man before him would be so decisive and vicious when taking actions.
 He did not even waste time with words.

 In comparison, his son was far worse.
 Even though his cultivation was not weak, when facing enemies, he could only panic and was clumsy.
 He couldn't even display one tenth of his power.
 Not to mention helping in battle, he was a complete liability.